 To get started with WordPress you first need to purchase a domain name (a yearly fee) and good hosting (a monthly or yearly fee depending on how you want to be billed).
 If you have the money for it we love WP Engine Managed WordPress hosting.
 It’s the hosting we trust for our website and they’ve kept our sites fist & secure for years.
 If you want to start with a more affordable host, Bluehost offers a special deal to WPExplore readers so you can get your hosting plus a free domain name for just $2.95/mo.

 With WordPress you can purchase a really nice premium theme for less than $60.
 Most of these premium themes come with detailed documentation as well as support from the theme developer (so if you need a bit of help you can always ask them).
 We highly recommend the Total Drag & Drop WordPress theme since it’s well coded, beautifully styled and super flexible.
-It’s also bundled with four premium plugins – Visual Composer, Templatera, Slider Revolution and the Layer Slider.
+It’s also bundled with four premium plugins – Visual Composer, Templatera, and Slider Revolution.

 So, for less than $100 this year you can have good hosting and a great theme to build your website with.
 Now that’s a deal!

 WordPress has a very easy to use and intuitive admin panel that will allow you to easily create pages and make changes to your site in a WYSIWYG (what you see is what you get) manner.
 This means that you or your employees can easily take on the website maintenance as part of their regular jobs as opposed to having to hire a full time web developer.
 Plus, many premium WordPress themes come with support for the WordPress Customizer that allows you to do things such as changing the site’s colors, editing the navigation bars and uploading a logo without having to mess with any of the code.